Manaal27/My-Custom-Countdown-Maker/README.md

 4)create another countdown once your current countdown is finished

 # project MVP
-1. a backgroung image displayed on the page when minimised that is well fitted to the page
+1. a background image displayed on the page when minimised that is well fitted to the page
 2. an input box will show the days,hours and seconds till your countdown date.
-3. an input box displaying that the countdown has been completed with the words moving.
+3. an input box displaying that the countdown has been completed.
-4.a social media icons at the bottom of the page
+4.a social media icons that are displayed.
-5.a video at the background that shows an hourglass representing our countdown that loops
+5.a video at the background that shows an hourglass, representing our countdown.

 # public API
-I am using google
+I am using a date and time API

 # About Project
 this poject gives you an ability to write an html with a link to its style css that helps put features like background photos and a video and proper design to the project and a javaScript to help communicate to the server i.e when we input our special ocassion and date and time and the countdown displayed.

-I choose this project because it enables me work through all the things i learnt in this Phase 1,from learning to make DOMContent loaded to different types of event listeners and to having json server.
+I chose this project because it enables me work through all the things i learnt in this Phase 1,from learning to make DOMContent loaded to different types of event listeners and communicating with my server.

 # Guidelines for making a test in script.js
  // Elements